rafalab/rafalab.github.io/pages/covid.md

 * [Department of Data Science](http://datasciences.dfci.harvard.edu/) at Dana-Farber Cancer Institute
 * [Brown Institute](https://brown.columbia.edu/) at Columbia Journalism School

-Below are my takeaways from each talk (under construction) and the materials that were shared.
+Below are my takeaways from each talk  and the materials that were shared.

 ### Epidemiological modeling